CeresF3b/PC-Fixer---Windows-System-Maintenance-Toolkit/README.md

     - **Exit**: Press Q to exit with a thank you message.

 - **Rubber Ducky Version**:
-    - Use the `PCFixer_Unified_RubberDucky.txt` file for automation via Rubber Ducky devices.
+    - Use the `PCFixer.txt` file for automation via Rubber Ducky devices.
+    - The Rubber Ducky script uses the direct PowerShell command method for simplified execution.

 ## System Requirements
 - Windows 10 or Windows 11